realworldocaml/book/en/guided-tour.md

 the `y` field.

 We can write this more tersely using what's called _field punning_.
-When the name of the field and the name of the variable it is bound to in the match coincide, we don't have to write them both down.
+In particular, when the name of the field and the name of the variable it is bound to in the match coincide, we don't have to write them both down.
 Using this, our magnitude function can be rewritten as follows.

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 44))